a20351766/udo.1.4.0/docs/source/fabric_model.rst

 ------

 Assets can range from the tangible (real estate and hardware) to the intangible (contracts and intellectual property).
-Hyperledger Fabric provides the ability to modify assets using chaincode transactions.
+Hyperledger UDO provides the ability to modify assets using chaincode transactions.

-Assets are represented in Hyperledger Fabric as a collection of key-value pairs, with state changes recorded as transactions on a :ref:`Channel` ledger.
+Assets are represented in Hyperledger UDO as a collection of key-value pairs, with state changes recorded as transactions on a :ref:`Channel` ledger.
 Assets can be represented in binary and/or JSON form.

-You can easily define and use assets in your Hyperledger Fabric applications using the `Hyperledger Composer <https://github.com/hyperledger/composer>`__ tool.
+You can easily define and use assets in your Hyperledger UDO applications using the `Hyperledger Composer <https://github.com/hyperledger/composer>`__ tool.

 .. _Chaincode: